Tseegi-N/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?

+For my case, it wasn't really hard to transfer imperative code to OOP because in CSC120, I loved working with class and objects.
+Also, I remember heavily focusing on refurnishing my code on the final project of CSC120 that everything came back pretty easily.
+The main problem that I had with this assignment was that I couldn't make the 'computer' class subscriptable, so I spent a lot of time figuring that out.
+Initially because I wanted to keep the classes seperate from each other as they're independent, I refused to import 'computer' on resale shop file, so I added parameters to resale's methods which made the code even more complex.
+Thus, during thursday class, I asked Professor Crouser regarding the problem and figured out I could just use one of class on the other one.
+After class, Tina and I spend the afternoon marking bugs and debugging.
+My advice would be to skim and go over past CSC materials and ask for help as it's available.